aaronfc/khash/README.md

 ## What are we doing?
 Good question!
 But you won't like the answer: I do not know.
 Frst I need to understand better what are all the "components" involved in a so-called "Blockchain".
-Obviously there is a mining program, people running it (miners), there's also a blockchain and there are some wallets.
-How do all of this connect?
+Obviously there is a mining program, people running it (miners), there's also a blockchain and there are wallets.
+How do all of these connect?
 [Will continue updating here ...]

 ## TODO
-* [ ] Understand all the parts involved in a Blockchain
+* [ ] Understand all the parts involved in a Blockchain - **ongoing**
 * [ ] Document all the parts involved in simple terms
-* [ ] Initialize a Spring Boot app - or more?
+* [X] Initialize a Spring Boot app
+	* [Issue] JRE != JDK.
+Got some error when running `./mvnw install` related to a mismatch between the Java Runtime and Java SDK.
+Fixde by installing `default-jdk` package.
+"Esto con docker no pasa" :P